Prepare Packages for Parallel Processing with Future

 Character vector of package names to load, or

-to indicate no packages are needed (returnsNULL
+NULLto indicate no packages are needed (returnsNULL).- strategy

 Character.
 The parallel processing strategy to use.
 Valid options are "sequential", "multisession" (default), "multicore", and "cluster".
 See